DatIT-026/FaceRecognition-Project/README.md

 - Social Media: [Facebook](https://www.facebook.com/datit.dev/)

 Please feel free to reach out to me through these channels.

+## Disclaimer
+This project is for research purposes only.
+Illegal use is strictly prohibited.

 This project is licensed under the [MIT License](LICENSE).